Dra. Mónica Abella García

 She has worked in prestigious research institutions in USA (University of Washington, Lawrence Berkeley Lab., University of Michigan and University of Vritje in Brussels) and Europe collaborating with key professionals in the tomography image reconstruction field: Paul Kinahan, Grant Gullberg, Jeffrey Fessler, and Michel Defrise.

-She has published 11 articles in international magazines with high impact on the area, 10 in the first quartile, 6 as first author.
-She has done 69 contributions to congresses and participated in 35 competitive investigation projects with public funding, being IP in three of them (CDTI, INNPACTO and RETOS).
+She has published 13 articles in international magazines with high impact on the area, 12 in the first quartile, 8 as first author.
+She has done 84 contributions to congresses and participated in 35 competitive investigation projects with public funding, being IP in four of them (CDTI, INNPACTO and RETOS).

 Currently she is leading her own investigation line (with public funding) towards the advance in radiology systems.
 The main objectives are to improve the image quality, to reduce the radiation doses received by the patient and to incorporate tomographic capabilities to these systems.
 It is an investigation with clear transfer to the industry.
 Part of the funding comes from specific calls of CDTI to foment the transfer to the industry in collaboration with the company SEDECAL.
-From this collaboration an advanced X-ray room has been installed in the University Carlos III of Madrid.
+From this collaboration two advanced X-ray room have been installed at the University Carlos III of Madrid and Gregorio Marañon Hospital.

 She is a Professor in the Biomedical Engineering degree at Carlos III University in Madrid since 2010, where she is involved in the degree start-up phases.
 She also has participated in different Master courses at Universidad Complutense de Madrid, Universidad Nacional de Costa Rica, Universidad Nacional de Colombia, Universidad Carlos III de Madrid, and Universidad Nacional de Educación a Distancia (UNED).